Fairfield County Airport (Ohio)

 Fairfield County Airport (ICAO: KLHQ, FAA LID: LHQ) is a public use airport in Fairfield County, Ohio, United States.
 It is located three nautical miles (6 km) northwest of the central business district of Lancaster, the county seat.
 The airport is owned by the Fairfield County Commissioners.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned LHQ by the FAA but has no designation from the IATA.

+The airport regularly hosts community events such as fly-ins.
+These events feature food trucks, historic aircraft displays, vintage cars, museum tours, law enforcement displays, and more.

+Some of these events are hosted by the Experimental Aircraft Association, which has a chapter at the airport.
+The Young Eagles regularly host free flights at the airport.

 Facilities and aircraft

+Facilities

 Fairfield County Airport covers an area of 130 acre at an elevation of 868 feet (265 m) above mean sea level.
-It has one runway designated 10/28 with an asphalt surface measuring 5,004 by 75 feet (1,525 x 23 m).
+It has one runway designated 10/28 with an asphalt surface measuring 5,003 by 75 feet (1,525 x 23 m).

-For the 12-month period ending May 19, 2009, the airport had 43,066 aircraft operations, an average of 117 per day: 99.8% general aviation and 0.2% military.
-At that time there were 98 aircraft based at this airport: 85% single-engine, 7% multi-engine, 7% helicopter and 1% ultralight.

-Currently there is one Standard Terminal Arrival (GUNNE ONE), an RNAV GPS approach in to runway 10 and 28, a localizer for 28 and a VOR or GPS-A circling approach.
+Currently there is one Standard Terminal Arrival (GUNNE ONE) and four instrument approaches (an RNAV GPS approach in to runway 10 and 28, a localizer for 28 and a VOR or GPS-A circling approach) to the airport.

-Sundowner Aviation was the Fixed-Base Operator which provides fuel, maintenance, flight instruction, charter flights, hangars and tie-downs, Lasergrade testing, WSI aviation weather and car rental.
+Sundowner Aviation was the Fixed-Base Operator, which provides fuel, maintenance, flight instruction, charter flights, hangars and tie-downs, Lasergrade testing, WSI aviation weather, and car rental.

+In 2023, plans were announced to build 14 new hangars at the airport at a cost of $5 million.

+Aircraft

+For the 12-month period ending July 29, 2021, the airport had 43,582 aircraft operations, an average of 119 per day: nearly 100% general aviation and <1% military.
+At that time there were 106 aircraft based at this airport: 87 single-engine and 9 multi-engine airplanes, 8 helicopters, 1 jet, and 1 ultralight.